Here is the best and most beloved gelaterie in Rome…

 Top Location: Via dell’Angeletto, 15 (Monti)

-Why: This tiny gelateria is tucked away in Monti has gluten free, as well vegan friendly flavors.
-The owner previously worked at the famous Gelateria dei Gracchi and is now bring the same amazing gelato taste to Monti.
-Putting spins on traditional and seasonal ingredients, this “corner” gelateria is the go-to spot for those looking to enjoy a generously scooped gelato while wandering around the neighbourhood.
+Why: Tucked away in the Monti neighborhood, this gelateria has gluten-free and vegan friendly flavors.
+Putting spins on traditional and seasonal ingredients, Angeletto is the go-to spot for those looking to enjoy a generous helping of gelato while wandering around the district.

 Romeing Recommends: Honey and rice.
-Similar to a rice pudding, this flavor is a healthier option that is both a refreshing and filling.
+Similar to a rice pudding, this flavor is a healthier option that is surprisingly satisfying.

 Gelateria dei Gracchi